What is a stroke and how exercise can help stroke patients

 Regular exercise can help prevent a stroke from occurring.
 Exercise helps reduce total cholesterol, maintain healthy blood pressure and improve body weight which all play a role in the prevention of a stroke.

-If a person has experienced a stroke, they are encouraged to exercise to help with their recovery and to reduce the re-occurrence of a stroke.
+If you have experienced a stroke, it is encouraged that you engage in exercise to help with your recovery and to reduce the re-occurrence of a stroke.
 Exercise can help increase mobility and physical strength in body parts that are affected by the stroke.
 For example, if an individual has a weakened left arm due to a stroke, they are encouraged to do strength exercises involving that left arm to aid in their recovery.
 It is also important to avoid prolonged sedentary behaviour to reduce the risk of further complications from occurring.

 Exercises can involve strength exercises, balance training, walking re-training and cardio.
 These exercises can restore the body’s physical function and assist in cognitive functions such as memory retention and learning.
 It can also improve mood and emotional regulation which is important when recovering from a stroke.